Central Oklahoma Bronchos: Ice hockey

 The UCO men's ice hockey team was founded in 2006 and currently competes in the American Collegiate Hockey Association as an independent team at the ACHA Division I level.
 UCO Bronchos main rival is the University of Oklahoma Sooners.
 The home games are played off campus at the Arctic Edge Ice Arena and is coached by Craig McAlister, the American Collegiate Hockey Association Division I Coach of the Year for 2008–2009.
 The 2009–10 season saw the Bronchos advance to the Semi-Final Round of the ACHA Men's Division I National Tournament before losing to the eventual nation champions, Lindenwood University.
 The 2010 fourth-place finish was the team's highest in its history at the time; following the season the team was honored by the Oklahoma House of Representatives.
 The team finished the 2011–12 regular season with a 15–22–1 record and qualified for the 2012 ACHA Division I Nationals, ranked 15th.
 UCO defeated Kent State 2–1 in the opening round before the team lost to Lindenwood 5–2 in the round.
 In 2015, the hockey club captured the ACHA National Championship with a win over Stony Brook by a score of 4–0.
 In 2017, the hockey club captured their second ACHA National Championship with a win over Ohio by a score of 3–0.

 Men's track and field

 In 2012, the Men's Track & Field team was reorganized.
 Although short lived, they did secure the USATF Southwest Regional Championship the same year.

 Rugby

-The University of Central Oklahoma Rugby Football Club existed from 2007–2011.
+The University of Central Oklahoma Rugby Football Club existed from 2007 to 2011.
 The rugby team recorded their most famous victory of The University of Tulsa on January 31, 2009, by winning the match 26–0.